behu-kea/dat20-classes/week-11/sql-continued.md

 `PRIMARY KEY (id),` - means that the column called `id` has to be unique

-`AUTO_increment` - When creating a new row the `id` does not have to be part of the insert statement.
+`AUTO_INCREMENT` - When creating a new row the `id` does not have to be part of the insert statement.